sanjaykumaryada/React-form-google-places/README.md

   - **suggestionsTypes**: An array of Google Place suggestion types.
   - **onSubmit**: An optional callback function triggered when the form is submitted.

-Certainly!
-Based on the provided steps, here's how you can instruct users to install the necessary dependencies for your library:

 ### How to Install

 1. Install the `your-google-location-suggest-library` package: